 “Provide a copy of a contract with a private security contractor licensed under Section 10-5 of the Private Detective, Private Alarm, Private Security, Fingerprint, Vendor, and Locksmith Act of 2004 (225 ILCS 447/10-5”

-Our interpretation: We’ve been in the security industry for nearly 20 years.
-We’ve never seen an alarm company that does fingerprint screening, a fingerprint screening vendor who installs locks or a Locksmith who does private investigations or supplies armed security guards.
+We anticipate this section to be a highly misinterpreted clause for dispensary and craft growing facility applicants.
+Our interpretation is that this doesn’t mean that a single vendor contract should cover all of these services.
+We’ve been in the security industry for nearly 20 years.
+We’ve never seen an alarm company that does fingerprint screening, a fingerprint screening vendor who installs locks, or a locksmith who does private investigations or supplies armed security guards.
+It is unlikely that a single contract/company will provide the necessary security quality in every area.

-We believe it is advantageous for adult-use dispensary applicants to have a contract in-place we vetted security firms for EVERY license and core competency.
-Applicants should heavily conduct due-diligence in this area before signing a letter of intent to supply services conditional on the approval of their license.
+We believe it is advantageous for adult-use dispensary applicants to have contracts in place for EVERY license and core competency.
+Security firms should be thoroughly vetted.
+Applicants should conduct due diligence before signing a letter of intent to supply security services, conditional on their license approval.
+Contracting a cannabis IT services company can help protect customer data as well.

-Telling your Security Story and Proving your Commitment to Security.
+Telling Your Security Story & Proving Your Commitment To Security

 In all exhibits, applicants should be providing detail on their compliance in every area.
-The other section is conveying why they should be the lucky ones to get a license.
-This is done by telling your story…
+The last section is conveying why they should be the lucky ones to get a license.
+This is done by telling your story.

 What is the fundamental framework of your culture of security?
-Security is much more than cameras, guards and guns.
-It’s how you’re training employees to interact with your customers.
+Security is much more than cameras, guards, and guns.
+It’s how you are training employees to interact with your customers.
 It should be a day one enforcement on how you’re engaging people from the beginning.
-If you’re not training your employees on the culture of security, I think you’re going to run into problems long term.
+If you’re not training your employees on the culture of security, you’re going to run into problems long term.

 Is Your Cannabis Business Secure?